OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 </Description>
 ```

-* If the mapping configuration includes portfolio items as linked entity types in the relationship configuration in OpsHub Integration Manager, the workspace of the projects to be integrated in the integration configuration must be same as the workspace of the project used in the mapping configuration.
+* If the mapping configuration includes portfolio items as linked entity types in the relationship configuration in <code class="expression">space.vars.SITENAME</code>, the workspace of the projects to be integrated in the integration configuration must be same as the workspace of the project used in the mapping configuration.
   * **Reason:** Portfolio Items are defined at the workspace level in Rally.

 ## Milestone synchronization